lecioassis/ai-project/README.md

 # Real-Time Music Recommendation: Contextualized Algorithm for Playlist Personalization
-> **_NOTE:_** This README file will be updated to its proper format further in the development of the project.
-For now it is a copy of the english version of the SUMMARY.
+> **_NOTE:_** This project is no longer in development.
+Nevertheless, it has served as the inspiration for a new venture focused on Image Emotion Analysis.
+Stay tuned for updates!

 ![robot dj](readme/robot.jpg)